 While most music historians agree that the first rock and roll record was “That’s All Right” by Elvis Presley released in July 1954, the record that really shook the world was “Heartbreak Hotel” released 18 months later.

 The song had a huge impact on many young British male teenagers.
-Some would become the next generation of rock stars, like Paul McCartney, who said: “It was Elvis who really got me hooked on beat music.
-When I heard ‘Heartbreak Hotel’ I thought, this is it.”
+Some would become the next generation of rock stars, like John Lennon, who said: “It was Elvis who really got me hooked for beat music.
+When I heard ‘Heartbreak Hotel’ I thought, ‘this is it’.”

 Keith Richards of The Rolling Stones said: “But the one that really turned me on, like an explosion one night… was ‘Heartbreak Hotel.’
 That was the stunner.
 I’d never heard it before, or anything like it.
 I’d never heard of Elvis before.
 It was almost as if I’d been waiting for it to happen.
 When I woke up the next day I was a different guy.”

 Shockingly, it was two unknowns, not professional songwriters, who collaborated to write the song.
 Mae Axton handled public relations for Colonel Parker in Florida at the time.
 She was a witness to Elvis’ early stardom and wanted to write a song for him.

 She brainstormed with a local singer, Tommy Durden, to come up with a new song.
 Durden showed her a newspaper article about a man who had jumped out of a hotel window to his death.
 The unidentified man left a handwritten suicide note that said “I walk a lonely street.”
 Axton and Durden got the idea for “Heartbreak Hotel” from this tragic real-life story.

 Axton promised Elvis that he would get songwriting credit on the song, and Elvis promised Mae that “Heartbreak Hotel” would be his first RCA single.
 Both kept their promise, even though Elvis faced opposition from RCA about releasing the song.